-Our then Secretary of State, Charles E. Hughes, writing to Lord Balfour in January 1922, concerning the mandate for Palestine, which was a subject of extensive negotiation between our Government and Great Britain, and which negotiations resulted in substantial modifications in the draft of the mandate, assumes that what was being planned in Palestine was a Jewish state.
+Our then Secretary of State, Charles E. Hughes, writing to Lord Balfour in January 1922, concerning the mandate for Palestine, which was a subject of extensive negotiation between our Government and Great Britain, and which negotiations resulted in substantial modifications in the draft of the mandate, assumes that what was being planned in Palestine was a Jewish State.
 There were three or four drafts.
 (See p.
-60, Mandate for Palestine-prepared in the Division of Near Eastern Affairs-publication of the Department of State, Washington, 1931.)
+60, Mandate for Palestine -- prepared in the Division of Near Eastern Affairs -- publication of the Department of State, Washington, 1931.)

 It is, therefore, historically accurate, and in view of what has transpired since those years, politically sound, for the resolutions which have been introduced in the House, to speak of a free and democratic Jewish commonwealth.
 It is not a new concept.
 It is exactly what was originally contemplated.
 Attempts have been made to whittle down the meaning of the terms, "a national home," employed in the Balfour Declaration and the mandate.
-It has been asserted that a Jewish national home already exists in Palestine and that a permanent Jewish minority within a Palestine state, such as the white paper envisages, is quite consistent with the avowed purposes of the mandate.
+It has been asserted that a Jewish national home already exists in Palestine and that a permanent Jewish minority within a Palestine state, such as the White Paper envisages, is quite consistent with the avowed purposes of the mandate.
 This, of course, is not the case.
-It is well, therefore, to stress the true objective of the mandate which was the reconstitution of the Jewish commonwealth, which presupposes a Jewish majority in the country, as Mr. Lloyd George correctly points out.
+It is well, therefore, to stress the true objective of the mandate which was the reconstitution of the Jewish commonwealth, which presupposes a Jewish majority in the country, as Mr. Lloyd George corectly points out.
 The experiences of the last 25 years indicate that no such majority will ever be attained unless the control of immigration is vested with the Jewish agency, which alone is interested in the creation of absorptive capacity and in the intensive agricultural and industrial development of the land in order to absorb rapidly large numbers of immigrants and provide them with the means of earning a livelihood.

 It was not contemplated to set up two states in Palestine, or to set up a Palestine state in which Jews would be a permanent minority.
-The mandate made Great Britain "responsible for putting into effect the declaration officially made on November 2, 1917, by the Government of His Britannic Majesty," i. e., the Balfour Declaration.
-The mandatory was charged with the responsibility "for placing the country under such political, administrative, and economic conditions as will secure the establishment of the Jewish national home" (art.
+The mandate made Great Britain "responsible for putting into effect the declaration officially made on November 2, 1917, by the Government of His Britannic Majesty," i.e., the Balfour Declaration.
+The mandatory was charged with the responsibility "for placing the country under such political, administrative and economic conditions as will secure the establishment of the Jewinh national home" (art.
 2).
-The mandate nowhere speaks of the establish-ment of an Arab national home in Palestine.
+The mandate nowhere speaks of the establishment of an Arab national home in Palestine.

-The mandate calls for the recognition of "an appropriate Jewish agency as a public body for the purpose of advising and cooperating with the administration of Palestine in such economic, social, and other matters as may affect the establishment of the Jewish national home and to assist and take part in the development of the country.'
-The mandate nowhere speaks of the recognition of an Arab agency, for it was not required, inasmuch as it was not contemplated to set up in Palestine an Arab national state.
+The mandate calls for the recognition of "an appropriate Jewish agency as a public body for the purpose of advising and cooperating with the administration of Palestine in such economic, social and other matters as may affect the establishment settlement by Jews on the land, including State lands and waste lands not required for public purposes (art.
+6).